-The proposal contains evidence that supports program goals aligned to strengthen underrepresented and low-income students' preparation for AP® coursework, including the identification of specific resources and supports aligned to enhance students' likelihood of successfully completing AP® courses and obtaining a passing grade on AP® examinations 5 The proposal clearly outlines a student support process aimed at increasing students' preparedness and likeliness to enroll in Pre-AP® and/or AP® courses.
-5 Section 5: Cost-Effectiveness, Evaluation, and Sustainability Possible Points 15 The proposal includes a process to measure and evaluate impact PreAP® and/or AP® programming has on student achievement.
-5 The proposal presents evidence of the district's commitment, including stakeholders to support the continuation of Pre-AP® and/or AP® programming, that will be established or expanded through this grant.
-5 The proposal outlines a plan or methodology that addresses sustainability of programming, including any planned use of internal and external
+(Attachment 3A) Possible Points Section 4: Cost-Effectiveness, Evaluation, and Sustainability 15 The proposal includes a process to measure and evaluate impact PreAP® and/or AP® programming has on student achievement (Attachment 3A) 5 The proposal presents evidence of the district's commitment, including stakeholders to support the continuation of Pre-AP® and/or AP® programming, that will be established or expanded through this grant.
+(Attachment 3A) 5 The proposal outlines a plan or methodology that addresses 5 sustainability of programming, including any planned use of internal and external resources (fiscal, community), to sustain a quality program aimed at reaching a greater number of students throughout the grant period including a three-year budget outlay in addition to Attachments 6 and 7.
+(Attachment 3A) 5